-The best time to visit the Flinders Ranges is between May to October as the weather is still reasonably warm and free of humidity.
-There is a chance of experiencing some rainfall and even snowfall during these times but, on average, the daily temperatures are around 59°F(15°C).
-It's unsuitable to travel to the region in the summer months as the high temperatures make hiking and spending long periods of time in the ranges unsafe.
+The best time to visit the Flinders Ranges is from May to October when the weather is warm (but not too hot), dry and sunny.
+There is a chance of experiencing some rain during these months, but it's unlikely to disrupt your trip.
+The summer can be oppressively hot, and the high temperatures can make hiking and spending long periods outdoors unsafe.

-The phone service is fairly good in the Flinders Ranges, especially at your booked accommodation but, as in any national park, phone service will be spotty and may even drop out in places.
-Visitor centers in the park will have Wi-Fi services you can connect to but expect to be off-the-grid if you're camping or going on long hikes.
+The phone service is fairly good in the Flinders Ranges, especially at your accommodation.
+However, as in any national park, phone service will be patchy in places and may even drop out.
+Visitor centres in the park have wi-fi, but prepare to disconnect if you're camping or going on long hikes.

-The traditional custodians of the Flinders Ranges are the Adnyamathanha peoples who have lived on this land for thousands of years.
-Throughout the national park, you'll see ancient rock paintings, carvings, and engravings that tell the story of the landscape and how Adnyamathanha peoples have lived from generation to generation.
-The Ikara-Flinders National Park is now co-managed by the Adnyamathanha peoples and representatives from the Department of Environment, Water, and Natural Resources.
+The traditional custodians of the Ikara-Flinders Ranges are the Adnyamathanha people.
+They have lived on these lands for tens of thousands of years and have a deep connection to Country.
+As you explore the national park, you'll see ancient rock paintings and carvings that tell the creation stories of the landscape and the history of its people.
+The Ikara-Flinders National Park is now co-managed by the Adnyamathanha people and representatives from the Department of Environment, Water, and Natural Resources.

 Your safety is our number one priority, so we don't cut corners.
 Ever.
-All our leaders are adequately qualified, experienced, and insured, so you don't need to worry about a thing.
-We only hike on well-settled trails and we follow local rules.
-Always.
+All our leaders are adequately qualified, experienced and insured, and we only hike on well-settled trails.
 If the local authorities tell us it’s not advisable to walk specific trails, then we won’t.
-If the weather is not looking good, we'll change our plans.
+If the weather isn't looking good, we'll change our plans.
 If the trail is too busy, we'll turn around and hike elsewhere.
 It's as simple as that.

-The Flinders Ranges features plenty of walking trails over varied terrain, so these trips are best suited to travelers with a good level of mobility.
+The Flinders Ranges features plenty of walking trails over varied terrain, so these trips are best suited to travellers with a good level of mobility.
 Our walking trips in the Flinders Ranges have a high physical rating so training in the lead-up to your trip is recommended.
-Before joining the trip, make sure you have the appropriate footwear and if you feel like you'll need them, a set of walking poles.
+Before joining the trip, ensure you have the appropriate footwear and, if you feel like you'll need them, a set of walking poles.